ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/horvitz_thompson/technical_specification.md

 ## 2.0 Description

 This document specifies the Horvitz-Thompson estimation method.
-The method calculates weights for a universe and sample population, then it outputs a dataset containing these weights.
+The method calculates weights for a universe and sample population.

 ## 3.0 Data Records

 All field names in this document are not definitive; the actual field names must be configurable and the method used to configure these names is an implementation detail and thus out of scope of this document.
-In addition, different functions of this method may require additional fields as per the type specific specifications.

 ### 3.1 Input Records